 Based on the above and taking into account all safety and logistical factors, as well as looking to maintain the special characteristics of the ride, the GSR Sub Committee has decided to postpone the full GSR to November 7, 2021.
 An earlier timeslot around Easter 2021 was considered but local accommodation options are extremely limited at that time.
 A further consideration was that a number of 2020 international 1200’s will also be rescheduled to 2021 leading to a saturated calendar, so retaining the November timeline made sense.
 The Sydney-Melbourne 1200 (with a new route) has been rescheduled to April 3, 2022 – thus removing a potential clash with the GSR.

-In addition to the full GSR, a local GSR version (30 entries) with limited support (similar to the Geelong Flyer) and domestic entries only may be offered in November 2020 if it is safe to do so – further updates on this will be issued in upcoming months as the Covid-19 situation becomes clearer.
+In addition to the full GSR, a local GSR version (30 entries) with limited support (similar to the Geelong Flyer) and domestic entries was considered to be offered in November 2020, but a decision has now been made not to proceed with this ride given the uncertainty of potential restrictions around that time.

 We appreciate your patience in waiting for this notification.
 Hopefully it won’t be too long before we are out there pounding out the BRM/BA/Perm kms!

 *** PLEASE REFER TO THE COVID-19 Update tab for the latest information on a start date for the GSR. ***

 The Great Southern Randonnée (GSR) is a premier 1200 km randonnee with a tradition of fabulous support provided by enthusiastic volunteers.
 It is Audax Australia’s equivalent of the iconic Paris-Brest-Paris 1200km randonnee, similarly being run every four years.

 Riders can elect to start in the evening, on an overnight loop of the Bellarine Peninsula first, or could elect to start in the morning and head along the grandeur of the Great Ocean Road first, leaving the Bellarine Peninsula loop until the end .